iclc/iclc2023-catalogue/data/performance/7_c-robo.md

 # $PROGRAM_NOTE

-A livecoding performance with one person, one laptop, a digital feedback patch, and hundreds of wav files (most of which are drum loops).
+A livecoding performance with one person, one laptop, a digital feedback patch, and hundreds of .wav files (most of which are drum loops).
 The audio will be a blend of algorave, hardcore breaks, industrial hip-hop, and harsh noise.
 Feel free both to dance and/or lay on the ground in front of the subwoofer.

 # $ABSTRACT